 Combining Equations (\ref{eq:basic}) and (\ref{eq:basic2}) we see that the basic decoding algorithm corrects up to $\dbasic$ errors where

 Assume now that the group of $\bK$-automorphisms of $Y$ contains a finite commutative subgroup $G$ of order $\co$ acting freely on $Y$.
 Let $\tau : Y\rightarrow X$ be the quotient by $G$ map.
 Assume that $\co$ divides $N$ and let $n=N/\co$.
 Assume that $Q$ is the pullback by $\tau$ of a divisor on $X$.
 Assume that $E$ is the pullback of some divisor $D$ on $X$.
 Assume that $E_0$ is the pullback of some divisor $D_0$ on $X$.
-Assume that $\cL(E_0)$ contains a free $\bK[G]$-module of rank $\deg (D_0)-g_X+1$.
+Assume that $\cL(E_0)$ contains a free module of rank $\deg (D_0)-g_X+1$ over $\bK[G]$.
 According to Proposition \ref{prop:p'}, such an $E_0$ exists if the order $\co$ of $G$ is prime to $p$.
 According to Proposition \ref{prop:pfin}, such an $E_0$ exists if the order $\co$ of $G$ is a power of $p$, and the cardinality $q$ of $\bK$ is at least $4$, and the genus of $X$ is at least $2$.
 Another sufficient condition if that $\deg (D_0)\geqslant 2g_X-1$.
 According to Proposition \ref{prop:finddenom} we can find a denominator $a_0$ at the expense of $\cQ . (\co . n . \log (\co . n))^2$ operations in $\bK$ and $\cQ .\co . n^3\log (\co . n)$ operations in $\bK[G]$.
-According to Proposition \ref{prop:fifi}, each operation in $\bK[G]$ requires less than elementary operations.
-The total cost of finding a denominator is thus bounded by a constant times elementary operation.
-Assuming Condition (\ref{cond:1}) and
+According to Theorem \ref{prop:fifi}, each operation in $\bK[G]$ requires less than elementary operations.
+The total cost of finding a denominator is thus bounded by an absolute constant times elementary operation.

-we obtain a complexity of a constant times elementary operations where $d$ is the degree of $\bK$ over the prime field $\bZ/p\bZ$ and $N$ is the length of the code.
-Once obtained a denominator, the error can be found at the same cost.
+\begin{remark} Assuming that $\log \co$ is bigger than $n$ times a positive constant, the cost of finding a denominator is quasi-quadratic in the length $N$ of the code.
+Once found a denominator, the error can be found at the same cost. \end{remark}